Keeping Black history will always be necessary, but it takes a toll

 Today is hard.
 This week has been hard.
 Tomorrow will be hard.
 This entire fucking existence is hard.
 I need to say more about how reading about all this shit, so I can write about all this shit, and edit the work that others write about all this shit—and how trying to escape reality for a few moments only to get mercilessly sucked back in—takes its toll, even though what I do feels so necessary.
 What I feel is something beyond fatigue, something else entirely, and it’s heavy as fuck.
 But this thing in me that won’t let me stop doing this work feels even heavier.

-I write about Black history and white supremacy, Black life and Black death, and white violence, though they so often hurt to think about.
+I break my own heart writing about Black life and Black death.
+I write about Black history, white supremacy, and white violence, even though they so often hurt to think about.
 I study these things because I don’t want them to ever be forgotten.
 To forget the past is to forget ourselves.
 Even in a future where Black liberation is a reality, we cannot afford to forget about the things and the people who got us there.

 Remembering is how we honor our dead, but it is also how we subvert white supremacy’s inevitable revisionism.
 When Black liberation comes, even as we realize brighter futures, someone will have to remember all the hard things.
 We have to know the names of the ghosts who haunt us.